Who has to take a TSI-approved test?

 When do I need to take the test?

-All TSI-liable students must attempt all three sections of the test prior to enrolling; freshmen will need to take the test and have their scores on file with the Office of Recruitment & Admissions prior to registering for New Student Orientation.
+All TSI-liable students must attempt all three sections of the test prior to enrolling; freshmen will need to take the test and have their scores on file with the Office of Recruitment & Admissions prior to registering for Islander Launch.
 Students are required to take an institution’s Pre-Assessment Activity (PAA) prior to attempting the TSI Assessment.
 The PAA will address the following: (1) Importance of assessment in students’ academic career, (2) Assessment process and components, (3) Developmental education options, and (4) Student resources.
 Information on the PAA can be found under Texas Success Initiative on the CASA website.

 Do I have to take/pass the test?
 What is considered a passing score?